MetzinAround/practical-classroom-workshop/course/clone.md

 ---
-title: Clone the Template
+title: Clone the Courseware as Code Template
 nav_order: 1
-parent: Set UP
+parent: Set Up Courseware as Code
 ---